 Despite what the internet and some coaches may lead you to believe, there is more than one approach to high level pitching mechanics.
 While the hip hinge and “sitting into the back leg” gets a lot of attention, it is not the only way to throw hard, and it is not the best approach for all athletes.

-Hip Dominant vs Knee Dominant Back Leg Mechanics
+Type 1 vs Type 2 Back Leg Mechanics

-The concept of matching lower half mechanics to an athlete’s specific advantages was originally put forth by Steffan Jones, a cricket performance coach.
-While the throwing mechanics are a bit different I believe this concept can be applied to pitching as well.
+The concept of matching mechanics to athlete type has been around for a while, but some prominent coaches such as Steffan Jones and Stuart McMillan have some interesting ideas about classifying and training these athletes.
+While the baseball throwing mechanics are a bit different I believe this concept can be applied to pitching as well.

 |Shin Angle||Vertical or Neutral||Positive angle|